eclassifyadvertising7/eclassify-backend/API-Docs/subscriptions.md

 6. User submits form
 7. Entries created with PENDING status in user_subscriptions, invoices, and transactions tables
 8. Admin manually verifies payment and activates subscription
-9. User subscription's startsAt and activatedAt will be same (when admin approves), createdAt can be different
+9. User subscription's activatedAt is set when admin approves, createdAt can be different (when user initially submitted)

 **Request Body (Manual Payment):**
 ```json